 On a cheap car everything is twice as strong as it need be and the engine moves all the redundant weight around.
 A bicycle, engineered for rich people like us, is more like an aeroplane or a race-car.
 Everything is much closer to just-strong-enough, this kind of engineering costs money.

 When you understand about bikes this is not a problem.
 If a cheap car lasts ten years that’s a minor miracle.
-Aeroplanes last for decades, old race cars are a blue-chip investment.
+Aeroplanes last for decades, an old race-car is a blue-chip investment.
 Give a bicycle basic attention, don’t crash it and it will out-last you.
 When you’re gone and your descendants are riding around on it, they won’t be worrying about what you paid for it in 2012.
 If the service-life is measured in generations the steep purchase price starts to look like good value.

 If someone flirting with the idea of cycle-travel asks you what bike they should buy?
 Or even how much they should spend on a bike to get value for money?
 It’s best to dodge the question.
 They’re an adult and need to make their own decisions.
 I suggest passing on these principles…